 By investing in bigger and faster cranes, the plant and logistics businesses are working together in harmony.
 As well as large cranes, the lifting team pioneered a new crane camera product to improve blind lift visibility.
 Additionally, in response to the growing need for skilled crane operators, Select Plant Hire launched a lifting technician’s apprenticeship, developed in conjunction with the CITB.
 Successful applicants work towards a Level 2 Certificate in Plant Operations – Cranes/Lifting, with ongoing training throughout their career development.

 Laing O’Rourke is embracing new ways in moving and lifting components.
 Specialist trailer systems, such as Faymonville’s in-loader, enable cladding panels to be carried vertically so – on arrival to site – they can be lifted straight up into the building, saving significant amounts of time.

 Windy weather is a big concern of modern construction.
 With DfMA comes an increased demand for cranes – and heavy winds can cause delays.
 Laing O’Rourke uses historical wind data to predict wind patterns and monitor wind speeds in real time – embedded within the model.
 This way, the project team can examine whether it may be better to work on one particular elevation that is out of the wind or work behind windbreaks.
 If it is too windy for the large tower cranes, we may turn to smaller cranes, platforms and hoists.
 The business is currently conducting significant research into wind monitoring and telematics to improve performance.

-Logistics are becoming increasingly important as Laing O’Rourke develops its value proposition.
+Logistics are becoming increasingly important as Laing O’Rourke strives to become an industry leader for innovation and excellence in the construction industry.
 It’s time that the unsung hero of construction was recognised as a vital cog in the machine.